Crisis Management in the midst of change

 When in the midst of change, be ready for crisis management

-Keeping your brand's reputation intact is your primary duty as a public relations professional in 2017.
+Keeping your brand's reputation intact is your primary duty as a public relations professional.
 Being ready for crises is an essential element of this kind of brand image protection.
 When an organization implements a major change in the way it operates, it's a great time to refresh your crisis management strategies and make sure you have all the assets and visibility you need should a problem arise during the change.

 Organizational transitions, whether in strategy or key personnel, can lead to times of uncertainty.
 Your company may end up the subject of scrutiny when its long-term plans are still coalescing, and there's no way to tell just how the public will react to a change until the big reveal.
 The key is to prepare for the worst and display crisis preparation best practices.
 You know there's a change coming, so you have no excuse if you go in unprepared.